nasa/fprime/Utils/docs/RateLimiter.md

 ## 1 Introduction

-`RateLimiter` is a pure utility class used for throttling actions, such as components that want to throttle EVRs.
+`RateLimiter` is a pure utility class used for throttling actions, such as components that want to throttle events.

 It is mainly used for managing counter state, and providing a simple interface for both updating and evaluating if the action should be performed.
 The two